Dr Guthrie's List D Schools, Edinburgh.

 The atmosphere was Dickensian.

-There were no books, no games, no toys - the only thing I was given was an old wooden spool
+There were no books, no games, no toys - the only thing I was given was an old wooden spool.

-with nails in it,
+With nails in it,

-and we used to make rat tails out of wool.
+And we used to make rat tails out of wool.

 There were no curtains on the windows and no decoration on the walls.